ELIXIR-IIB-training/website/_posts/2019-06-13-Docker-and-Reproducibility_Turin.md

 <br>

 ### Fee
 The course includes a fee of **60 Euros**, covering 4 coffee breaks and 2 lunches.
-Participants are expected to pay their own travel and accomodation costs (if any).
+Participants are expected to pay their own travel and accommodation costs (if any).
 <br>
 <br>